Thorn Nomad Mk2

 The framebag worked well on my Thorn Nomad Mk2 but was not completely waterproof in heavy rain.
 I seam sealed the stitching but this didn’t solve the problem, I suspect it is the zippers which are not waterproof.
 It could be solved by fitting waterproof zippers or replacing with a length of velcro as a flap.
 Wrapping things in Zip lock bags also works.
 I love the small bag between the frame and rear wheel.
 It stores my Rohloff Oils, spares and tools that I very rarely use.
 I will look into waterproof zips or velcro in the future, until then I’ll use waterproof bags.

 My choice was to use the rear Ortlieb Back-Roller Classic Panniers.
-I managed to break the bottom mounting bracket that is shaped like a smiley face.
+I managed to break the bottom mounting bracket (twice).
+It’s the smiley face shaped bracket.
 Instead of replacing it I used a combination of superglue and reversing the mount as a temporary fix.
-This has lasted over 12000km and I’ll replace it soon.
+This has lasted over 12000km before I replaced it.
+After another 5000km the bracket broke again.
 Both top mounting plastic mounts are bent and no longer straight.
-It is both waterproof and dust proof.
-The Ortleib Ultimate handlebar bag worked well and is also waterproof and surprisingly dustproof.
-I also used the map case from Ortleib which worked well.
-All work very well, highly recommended.
+They have taken a fair amount of punishment but remain dust and waterproof.

 Rear Rack bag